Social Security Claiming Strategies for Estate Planners: Updated for the 2015 Bipartisan Budget Bill

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will help estate planners and advisers develop Social Security benefit claiming strategies for clients nearing retirement age.
+This CLE course will help estate planners and advisers develop Social Security benefit claiming strategies for clients nearing retirement age.
 At least 10,000 people each day become eligible for Social Security benefits.
 Your clients will look to you for answers—are you prepared or will they find another adviser who is?
 You will learn claiming techniques for optimizing clients’ joint lifetime benefit amounts including maximizing the higher earner benefits, coordinating claiming elections between spouses, and maximizing the survivor benefit.

 - Overview of Social Security benefits and rules